aashishgarg/simple_notifications/README.md

 This will generate two files in your rails project

 * simple_notifications.rb - An initializer file.
-* Migration file - Required for recording notifications.
+* Migration files - Required for recording notifications.

 Then run